Sheehace/WatershedDEMLab/README.md

 # WatershedDEMLab
 WatershedDEMLab is a simple, Landlab-based routine for constructing landscape evolution models of real-world watersheds.
-It allows users to create simple landscape evolution models of real-world watersheds.
 Users supply a digital elevation model of a single watershed in which all pixels are assumed to flow to a common pour point.
 The routine then allows users to specify a range of parameters including fluvial erosion / sediment transport, hillslope / soil processes, and spatially / temporally variable uplift, climate, rock type, and land use conditions.

 The WatershedDEMLab-master folder contains three subfolders: